 Automation will continue to expand opportunities and reduce cost/risk

 Whether it’s in banking, manufacturing, or retail, automation is allowing companies to maximize profits and increase the quality of their services while also diminishing human effort.
 In the following years, automation will increase its importance as experts predict that 50% of jobs around the world have the potential to be automatized.
-Furthermore, recent declarations made by Tesla’s CEO Elon Musk alluded to the possibility that a truly driverless car will be a possibility in 2020.
+Furthermore, recent declarations made by Tesla’s CEO Elon Musk alluded to the possibility that a truly driverless car and commercial trucks will be a possibility in 2022.

 Analytics tech will continue to drive more business decisions and actions

-While, until now, analytics has been mostly used to analyze the past or make predictions on future events, the increasing power of machine learning and AI means that in the future companies will have a clearer picture of their options that will help them make better decisions.
+While, until now, analytics has been mostly used to analyze the past or make predictions on future events, the increasing power of machine learning and AI means that in the future, companies will have a clearer picture of their options that will help them make better decisions.
 Such machine-assisted decision processes are already a feature of many industries, including the oil and gas industry as well as the medical field.
-However, 2020 might see the popularization of prescriptive analytics as more organizations partner with big AI platforms like Google and Microsoft, to help them identify issues, make sense of the data, and predict where the market is heading.
+However, 2022 should see the the continued implementation of prescriptive analytics as more organizations partner with big AI platforms like Google and Microsoft, to help them identify issues, make sense of the data, and predict where the market is heading.